erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 We can turn our modelling question into the causal graph below.
-This graph represents our hypothesis about what is happening, which is why we include an arrow from mother’s family size (M) to daughter’s family size (D).
+This graph represents our hypothesis about what is happening, which is why we include an arrow from M to D.

 ``` mermaid
 flowchart TD